 Old fence panels

-Old wooden fence panels and posts that have black or green areas should be treated with a Mould and Mildew cleaner.
+Old wooden fence panels and posts that have black or green areas should be treated with the same mould and mildew cleaners listed above or an alternative Mould and Mildew cleaner.
 For garden fences that have a large surface build up of mould or algae, use a stiff brush, broom or scraper to remove as much surface matter as possible before treating.
 Heavily soiled fence panels may require a second treatment to fully remove any biological growth.

 How to clean wooden fence panels